GaGiiiii/msaip/README.md

 ### Database config

-Before we start our application we will need to create local DBs with names 'msaip' and 'msaip_test'
+Before we start our application we will need to create local DBs with names 'msaip' and "msaip_test"
-Then in 'msaip' we can import data from SQL file that is located inside 'msaip-back' directory called 'msaip.sql'
+Then in "msaip" we can import data from SQL file that is located inside 'msaip-back' directory called 'msaip.sql'
 We don't need to insert data into testing DB.
+Parameters for DB connection can be changed inside ".env" file located in "msaip-back" directory

 ### Starting backend